FrancisCawog/World-of-Hostels/README.md

 ### Future Implementions/ Open Issues
 - Add images to user profile/ listings/ rooms via AWS
-- Expand the splash page
-- Fix CSS on splash page
 - Style the search bar
 - Style date and guests in the listings show
 - Add search bar to Nav